richard-insightnexus/merge-insightnexus-demo/README.md

 # InsightNexus Merge Demo

 This is a demo of InsightNexus' dataprocessor that integrates with Merge's Support Ticketing and LlamaIndex.
 It's set to run with OpenAI's API for ease.
+Preview of the upcoming docs can be found for: https://insightnexus.mintlify.app/api-reference
 ## Notable Features

-- Prompt Injection protection
+- Prompt Injection protection (SQL Injection Protection)
 - Multi-tenant data protection
 - Data ingestion enrichment
 - Retrieval enrichment